 - The Government Accountability Office stated that 88% of the Great Lakes were impaired by acid rain, and that 21,000 miles of streams were tainted in the central Appalachian Mountains.

-- Acid rain directly impacts the livelihoods of trees by damaging the protective layers on leaves and disrupting their photosynthesis process by inhibiting the trees ability to take in carbon dioxide.
+- Acid rain directly impacts the livelihood of trees by damaging the protective layers on their leaves – and disrupting the photosynthesis process by inhibiting the tree’s ability to take in carbon dioxide.

 - 550 lakes in the Adirondack Mountains are affected by acid rain.

-- In the Northeast, the fish in more than 10,000 lakes, ponds and reservoirs and 46,000 miles of rivers are designated as unfit for human consumption because of high levels of mercury.
+- In the Northeast, the fish in 46,000 miles of rivers and more than 10,000 lakes, ponds and reservoirs are designated as unfit for human consumption due to high levels of mercury.

-- EPA faces challenges in using air regulations to further address the effects of atmospheric deposition from NOx, SO2 and mercury.
+- The EPA faces challenges in using air regulations to further address the effects of atmospheric deposition from NOx, SO2 and Mercury.

-- It has been estimated that around 550 premature deaths each year occur from acid rain.
+- It has been estimated that around 550 premature deaths occur from acid rain each year .

 Action 1: Global Goodness

-- Educating yourself on important issues is imperative for change.
-Research the impacts of fossil fuels and their correlation with acid rain.
+- Informing yourself on important issues is imperative for change.
+Research the impact of fossil fuels and their correlation with acid rain.

 - Drive less.
 The more we as individuals reduce our fossil fuel usage, the more we can directly impact the reduction of our greenhouse gas emissions.